 This is a very important and an integral part of the EIA process, which is a legal requirement and a very important tool for collection of the data and especially the baseline/background information.
 The SIA helps bring out the contentious issues and gives a chance to those who may be affected by a proposed project to give their views, inputs and opinions and any significant issue is addressed at the initiation stage.
 This enables evaluation of the public and neighbors views and is thus a very important part of the study.
+Those who responded had no objection to the project.
 The proposed type of development has been embraced in neighboring land parcels that are developed with similar developments and others are ongoing.
 Like in all other areas, they also mentioned the need for forward planning for the purposes of infrastructure expansion, which they cited as a major disadvantage.
-Of importance to note is that part of the respondents (immediate neighbouring on the lower side) reported to the consulting sociologist that they will hold a meeting among themselves before filling the questionnaires.